 No. The gel carrier dissipates over a few months allowing for new tissue infiltration.
-The CaHA particles gradually break down and are metabolized over two to three years.
+The CaHA particles gradually break down and are metabolized over 2 to 3 years.

 Will I need a skin test?

-No pre-testing is required due to Radiesse's unique synthetic product formulation and biocompatibility profile.
+No pre-testing is required due to RADIESSE unique synthetic product formulation and biocompatibility profile.